MAS Humanitarian Action

 Develop relevant skillsets and competencies for the humanitarian sector, including public health, gender-based and sexual violence, communication, advocacy, negotiation, protection, finance and management

-Professional from other sectors who wishes to deepen his understanding of the contemporary humanitarian action
+Professional from other sectors who wishes to deepen their understanding of the contemporary humanitarian action

 Post-graduate student with internship experience who wants to work in humanitarian action